lfepp/pd-ipsentry-integration/README.md

-# WIP: PagerDuty - IPSentry Integration
+# PagerDuty - IPSentry Integration

-`pd-ipsentry-integration` is an applet that captures an alert output from IPSentry and delivers the alert to PagerDuty.
+The PagerDuty - IPSentry Integration is an applet that captures an alert output from IPSentry and delivers the alert to PagerDuty.

 ## Dependencies